codyhanson/uccsmasters/README.md

-uccsalgorithms
+uccsmasters
 ==============

-for my Masters class CS5270
+for my Masters class's, homework and small projects